femtope/Hard-To-Reach/README.md

 # Hard to Reach web App

-> Enable users to visualize hard to reach settlements
+> Enable users to visualize hard to reach settlements and its activities.

 ## Usage